Ammonium Persulfate - Glossar

 It enhances the oxidative effect and supports intense bleaching results.

-Yes, its use is regulated and subject to certain safety requirements.
+Yes, its use is regulated and subject to specific safety requirements.

-In rare cases, the ingredient may cause allergic reactions or respiratory irritation.
+In rare cases, the ingredient can cause allergic reactions or respiratory irritation.

 Fittingly